Xetibo/ReSet-Doc/sections/comparison.typ

 processes.

 The analysis concluded a significant benefit to using dynamic libraries for this category.
-As such, dynamic libraries receives the result of 2 while interpreted languages receives the result of 1.
+As such, dynamic libraries receive the result of 2 while interpreted languages receive the result of 1.

 #subsubsubsection("Expected Workload")
 Dynamic libraries would require the use of macros to ensure the simple creation